skaija/susan-testing/Test/APIs/1-routing-api/stops/index.md

 }
 ```

+2. Press play in GraphiQL to execute the query.

 ### Query stop by id and information about routes that go through it

+1. Click [this link]() to run the query below in GraphiQL.

 ```
 {
   stop(id: "HSL:1173112") {